89luca89/distrobox/docs/README.md

 All the props go to them as they had the great idea to implement this stuff.

-It is divided into 10 commands:
+It is divided into 12 commands:

+- `distrobox-assemble` - creates and destroy containers based on a config file
 - `distrobox-create` - creates the container
 - `distrobox-enter`  - to enter the container
+- `distrobox-ephemeral`  - create a temporal container, destroy it when exiting the shell
 - `distrobox-list` - to list containers created with distrobox
 - `distrobox-rm` - to delete a container created with distrobox
 - `distrobox-stop` - to stop a running container created with distrobox